 She tried to enter the National Directorate of Security and was shot at, but she still managed to detonate herself, said Sabour Alayar, deputy police chief of Kunar province.

 Two officers and two civilians were wounded, he said, adding that the female suicide bomber was about 25 years old.

 Alayar said they had intelligence of a suicide bomber looking for a target, and their security forces were on alert.

 Gen. John R. Allen, commander of ISAF, condemned Saturday’s attacks across the country.

 “I am both saddened and outraged by the attacks that took place today against Coalition forces and the people of Afghanistan,” Allen said in a statement.
 “The enemies of peace are not martyrs, but murderers.
 To hide the fact that they are losing territory, support, and the will to fight, our common enemy continues to employ suicide attackers to kill innocent Afghan fathers, mothers, sons and daughters, as well as the Coalition forces who have volunteered to protect them.”

 The U.S.-led war in Afghanistan marked its 10th year earlier this month having passed two major milestones: The Taliban has been forced out of power and Osama bin Laden is dead.

 But Afghanistan has been hit by a wave of high-profile attacks in recent months that have jeopardized the peace negotiations.

 September’s turban bomb assassination of former Afghan President Burhanuddin Rabbani, revered by many as a father of the Mujahedeen movement that ousted the Soviets in the 1980s, appears to have dealt the biggest blow to the peace process.

-Nearly 2,800 troops from the United States and its partners have died during the 10 years of war, according to a CNN count.
+Nearly 2,800 troops from the United States and its partners have died during 10 years of war in Afghanistan, according to a CNN count.